timhoward681/Kentucky-City-Plot/README.md

 Kentucky City Plot

 My project combines a map of Kentucky and plot points for cities in Kentucky.
 My primary goal is to get some level of understanding with Python, GeoPandas, and Jupyter Notebook.
-My future goals are to create a very light Google Map style program that charts distance between cities, but I wanted to make sure that I had the final project requirements complete before I delved further into the project.
+My future goals are to create a quick way to tell basic distances between an origin city and subsequent cities in a state with the data uploaded via spreadsheets.
+This will be useful for a project manager in the trucking industry who quickly wants to figure how many drivers live around a project origin city.

 Features used in this project: